rodionlim/blockchain-parser/README.md

     └── README.md

 ## Tests
+- A single external library is used for creating mocks
-- External libraries were used for creating mocks
+- No external libraries were used for the actual application logic
 - Tests are only implemented for subscriber and storage package since it encapsulates most of the business logic required for notification service obtaining the right transactions, it should eventually be extended to the rest of the packages

 To run tests